 Justice Without Borders (JWB) has achieved its first ever disability discrimination settlement in Hong Kong, in relation to Amy (pseudonym), a Migrant Domestic Worker (MDW).
 This victory, achieved in mid 2019, is another important milestone in our efforts to secure access to justice against the full range of exploitation or abuse that migrant workers may face.

-Whilst working for her fourth employer in 2017, Amy found that she had breast cancer.
+Whilst working for her employer in 2017, Amy found that she had breast cancer.
 Despite the hardship she had to go through to fight cancer, Amy stood strong and was determined to work until the end of her contract.
 Yet, for her, there were still many challenges she had to overcome.

 Sudden Termination from New Employer

 After the contract with her former employer expired, Amy returned home to the Philippines while waiting to begin a new contract as a MDW with another employer.
 While waiting for the results of the usual medical examination, which is a requirement for MDWs to undergo before starting any new employment, she received a call from her employment agency asking if she had undergone any operation recently.
 Amy shared news of her breast surgery, her once-a-day medication routine and periodic check-up appointments.
 Nevertheless, she reassured her agency that she was fit for work, since she was already working full-time in the Philippines while waiting for her new work visa to be processed.

 Just days after Amy had told the agency about her medical history, her worst fears were confirmed when she was told that her contract had been terminated.